thoughtbot/kumade/README.md

 rebase against master a couple times before your pull request can be merged.

 ## What does Kumade do?
-Before deploying, Kumade ensures the git repo is clean and that all tests pass.
+Before deploying, Kumade ensures the git repo is clean.
 After that, it packages assets using [Jammit](http://documentcloud.github.com/jammit/) and/or [More](https://github.com/cloudhead/more), commits them, and pushes to origin.